raphael-proust/OGL-SRD5/pages/16.magic/default.md

 **_Anchor_**.
 You can use an action to touch the token to a boat or ship.
 For the next 24 hours, the vessel can’t be moved by any means.
 Touching the token to the vessel again ends the effect.
 When the effect ends, the token disappears.

 **_Bird_**.
 You can use an action to toss the token 1.5m into the air.
 The token disappears and an enormous, multicolored bird takes its place.
 The bird has the statistics of a roc, but it obeys your simple commands and can’t attack.
-It can carry up to 500 pounds while flying at its maximum speed (16 miles an hour for a maximum of 144 miles per day, with a one-hour rest for every 3 hours of flying), or 1,000 pounds at half that speed.
+It can carry up to 250kg while flying at its maximum speed (16 miles an hour for a maximum of 144 miles per day, with a one-hour rest for every 3 hours of flying), or 500kg at half that speed.
 The bird disappears after flying its maximum distance for a day or if it drops to 0 hit points.
 You can dismiss the bird as an action.

 **_Fan_**.
 If you are on a boat or ship, you can use an action to toss the token up to 3m in the air.
 The token disappears, and a giant flapping fan takes its place.
 The fan floats and creates a wind strong enough to fill the sails of one ship, increasing its speed by 5 miles per hour for 8 hours.
 You can dismiss the fan as an action.